syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 {% endhighlight %}

 Run the previous sample to get the following output on iOS, Android, and Windows Phone devices.

 ![](GettingStarted_images/ShowPopup.png)

 ## Absolute positioning

+SfPopupLayout can be shown at the specified position by using the following method.

 ### SfPopupLayout.Show(x-position, y-position)